bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Animation desired behaviour
-* Bug: Why does CSSTransition appear not work for actors and certain things?
+* Fix isLoaded and CSS transition trying to change class names at same time.
-* Delay presence transitions in after cubes
+* Stagger presence transitions in

-* Use isLoaded for all classes for presence transitions.
+    * enterDone class

-* Presences animate out
+* Stagger presence transitions out
-* Cubes shift
+    * exitActive class
-* Presences animate back in
-* Need to accommodate presences that don't change from one scene to the next.

-* Already be thinking about delaying closer yIndices and actors
-    * Have all entrance store transition durations be constants in a single file.
+* Have all entrance store transition durations be constants in a single file?

 # Animation TODO:
 * Initial stage
     * Temporarily hide curtain.
-    * Make presences opacity none while scene change is not done.
-        * Make sure transition out is smooth.
-        * Make sure transition in is smooth.
-            * Also reset scene index during scene changes.

 * Cleanup
     * Reshow curtain.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.